Generalized Anxiety Disorder (GAD): When Worry Gets Out of Control

 What is GAD?

 All of us worry about things like health, money, or family problems.
-But people with GAD are extremely worried about these and many other things, even when there is little or no reason to worry about them.
+But people with GAD are extremely worried about these or other things, even when there is little or no reason to worry about them.
 They are very anxious about just getting through the day.
 They think things will always go badly.
 At times, worrying keeps people with GAD from doing everyday tasks.

 GAD develops slowly.
 It often starts during the teen years or young adulthood.
 Symptoms may get better or worse at different times, and often are worse during times of stress.